hcts-hra/heidenc/content/bibliography.md

 1901 edition Shanghai shuju 上海書局 is reprint of 1898 edition.

-Availability: 1901 edition Heidelberg SCAN in database.
+Availability: The delivery of a copy can be requested at [Bayerische Staatsbibliothek](https://opacplus.bsb-muenchen.de/search?id=608385723&db=100&View=default); 1901 edition Heidelberg SCAN in database.

 ---